CathieNova/Chloe-Chan-Discord-Bot/src/Commands/SlashCommands/ModeratorCommands.md

 - DESCRIPTION - Replace this with a description, new lines can be added using **\n** in the description, like "Hello\nHows you".
 - DATE - Using DD/MM/YYYY format, Day, Month, Year.
 - TIME - Using HH:MM format, Hour, Minute.
+- COMMAND - Replace this with the command name without the slash.

 ## 💻 Commands